Graphic Design Trends 2022

 The “anti-design” trend implies that, in a way, designers are indeed breaking all kinds of laws at will.
 (And we are having fun, you can bet!)
 The almost shameless blending of 2D and 3D visual elements in collage-like compositions indicates this Purge-like design practice.

 Similar to an unexpected culinary pairing, the outcome may be pleasantly gourmet.
 However, even the most whimsical 3D+2D design has a higher quality because 3D work is typically expensive, especially if motion design is included.
+Check out the cute backgrounds for your devices.

 For numerous apps, websites, and animations, 3D-style figures have again made a significant graphic design space invasion.